GEER Resource Information for Faculty

 OhioLINK's collection development committee recommended the following e-resources be purchased with GEER funds to assist faculty/instructors in teaching remote and hybrid courses to Ohio’s 2-year, undergraduate, and graduate-level students across a wide range of disciplines, with emphasis on the most pressing need to support teaching labs in the STEM sciences and courses for the allied health fields.
 We thank ODHE for their advocacy and assistance in procuring the funds to make these resources available.

 This page includes information about these electronic resources that faculty can use to integrate into their courses.
-It will be updated as additional training and materials become available.

 January 1, 2021 – December 31, 2022 (2 years of availability)